pryv/image-exoscale-open-pryv.io/README.md

 #### DNS Record

-When your machine is started, look at the IP address attributed to your machine (see screenshot below) and create an A record in your DNS with the ${DOMAIN} you furnished before.
+When your machine is started, look at the IP address attributed to your machine (see screenshot below) and create an A record in your DNS with the ${HOSTNAME} you furnished before.

 ![IP address](./images/ip.png)

+### Log

+During the setup phase, the script will wait until you add the DNS A record.
+If you want to know the status of the setup, please connect in ssh inside your VM and read the log file `/home/ubuntu/setup.log`.

+### What next

+You can find the content of [Open-Pryv.io](https://github.com/pryv/open-pryv.io) in the folder `/var/pryv`.
+You can personalize your Open-Pryv by following the README of the git repo of Open-Pryv.io.

 ## Contribute